 Soap scum accumulation occurs mainly in the shower drain, but can also appear in kitchen sinks.
 Soap scum is also prevalent in areas with hard water.
 Luckily, hard water isn’t too common in Snohomish, though it does turn up in some homes.
 (Left unchecked, hard water also causes damage to the home heating system.)

 Soap scum that has had time to build up may pose a problem that requires more than a plunger or box of Arm & Hammer.
 Call Plumbing & Heating Specialist to resolve serious backups.
-Our special offers make it affordable to remove soap scum from drains.
+Our special offers make calling a plumber easy!
+Contact us today.